Augustus Van Cortlandt: Career

 His father owned Van Cortlandt Manor, which had been in his family since 1691 and expanded under his grandfather's tenure.
-Upon his father's death in 1749, twenty-one year old Augustus inherits an enslaved person.
-After his elder brother James died in 1781, Augustus inherited his father's fieldstone and brick Georgian style manor house.
+Upon his father's death in 1749, twenty-one year old Augustus inherited an enslaved person.
+After his elder brother James died in 1781, Augustus inherited his father's fieldstone and brick Georgian style manor, the Van Cortlandt House.
 The estate remained in the family until 1889 when they sold the property to the City of New York as part of Van Cortlandt Park's creation.

 In 1751, he was admitted to the practice of law.
-In 1753, Van Cortlandt succeeded John Chambers to become Clerk of the City, and County of New York, of which he was the last under British rule.
+In 1753, Van Cortlandt succeeded John Chambers to become Clerk of the City and County of New York, of which he was the last under British rule.
 During the Revolutionary War, Van Cortlandt "hid city records from the British by storing them in Vault Hill" on his family's estate in February 1776.
 They remained there until December but were returned to the city likely because the British were "apprised of their place of concealment."
 Van Cortlandt served as clerk until 1783, when he was succeeded by Robert Benson.